What I like about today

 When we arrived home I was less than thrilled at the accommodations in front of me.
 Dying of old age and looking like a terribly re-bandaged wound, sat my father’s trailer; a two bedroom without any taste.
 Maybe I should’ve asked for the brochure before my life changing decision.
 I didn’t need much so the smaller bedroom worked for the time being.
 My dad made breakfast and we sat around getting to know more about the other.
 The snow stopped falling soon afterward.

 After two months of bus rides and failed searches, I finally found a job at the nearest Applebee’s as a hostess.
 Nothing great, but it was a job and no one knew me, or the person I had once been and I liked knowing that.
 I was hired along with this guy named Miles.
-He was average looking, but isn’t average the best after all?
-I mean he was real and there was nothing that hair gel or better looking clothes could have done to change that.
+He was good looking, you’re average cute guy, but aren’t those the best kind after all?
+I mean he was real and there was nothing that hair gel or expensive looking clothes could have done to change that.
 I liked him from the start; in his jeans and white T-shirt.
 He was interesting and that was enough.

 After three months I was promoted as a server which meant more money and a better shot at moving out of my dad’s.
 I began hanging out with Miles every now and then.
 The poor guy had two jobs and went to the University.
 How he made time for me, for anything, I’ll never know.
 We hung out at bars mostly because that was really the only thing to do in this town.
 With it’s motto being “The land of enchantment” it was no wonder the locals called it “The land of Entrapment” as you could tell by the patrons who hung out at these local dives.